CloudTrail supported services and integrations

 CloudTrail supports logging events for many Amazon services.
 You can find the specifics for each supported service in that service's guide.
 Links to those service-specific topics are provided below.
 In addition, some Amazon services can be used to analyze and act upon data collected in CloudTrail logs.
 You can browse an overview of those service integrations here.

-To see the list of supported regions for each service, see Regions and Endpoints in the Amazon Web Services General Reference.
+To see the list of supported Regions for each service, see Service endpoints and quotas in the Amazon Web Services General Reference.

 Topics